lexycole/Portcard/README.md

-# 💳Portcard
-# 💳 Next Generation Crypto Wallet
+# 💳Portcard: Next Generation Crypto Wallet

 # ✍️ About
 This mobile app, named "Next Generation Crypto Wallet," offers a comprehensive solution for managing cryptocurrency assets efficiently and securely.